jgnagy/rffdb/README.markdown

     # Just visa payments of more than $100
     #   Notice we can just query an existing collection
     #   Also note the clunky syntax.
-You specify "attribute", then "value", then the comparison operator, if it isn't "=="
+You specify "attribute", then "value", then the comparison method.
+    #   Valid comparison methods include: '>', '>=', '<', '<=', '==', or the special 'match' method.
     big_visa_payments = visa_payments.where(:amount, 100.00, '>')

     # Just master card payments of less than $10